junxit/us-congress-bills-116/metadata.md

 - 2020-09-16 — Introduced in House
 - 2020-09-16 — Introduced in House
 - 2020-09-16 — Referred to the House Committee on Armed Services.
+- 2020-09-22 — Committee on Armed Services discharged.
+- 2020-09-22 — Committee on Armed Services discharged.
+- 2020-09-22 — Considered by unanimous consent. (consideration: CR H4705)
+- 2020-09-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-22 — Ms. Horn, Kendra S. asked unanimous consent to discharge from committee and consider.
+- 2020-09-22 — On passage Passed without objection. (text: CR H4705)
+- 2020-09-22 — Passed/agreed to in House: On passage Passed without objection.